tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

 *This course provides students the opportunity to explore the design and development of media-rich web applications that utilize both static and procedurally manipulated media such as text, images and audio.
 This course examines client and server-side web development and features common to such applications.
 Issues explored include framework characteristics, information management, presentation, interactivity, persistence, and data binding.
 Programming projects are required.*

+## IV.
+History of "Rich Media App Development" on the web

 ### How "Web Apps" used to be made
 - Since 1995 there have been many ways to build web enabled applications, but this was mostly with proprietary platforms & tools such as:
   - [Java Applets](https://en.wikipedia.org/wiki/Java_applet) - This was a really "hot" teachnology in the early days of the web, but the Java runtime was huge and really slow to download in the [dial up](https://en.wikipedia.org/wiki/Dial-up_Internet_access) era